OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Wifi-Range-Extender.md

 // add a few sentences describing at a high level what the steps will accomplish

-## 1. Connect the Omega to the router
+## Step 1: Connect the Omega to the router

 First, you will need to connect the Omega to your router.
 To do this, you will use the `wifisetup` command: